nathanhack/sibyl/README.md

     SibylCli set ally key secret token tokenSecret

-Note currently only Ally is supported.
+Note currently only [Ally Invest](https://www.ally.com/invest/) is supported.

 ## Web GUI
 To be added in a future release.